-In The Path of the Spiritual Sun, Belsebuub and Angela Pritchard explain that:
+In The Path of the Spiritual Sun, Belsebuub and Lara Atwood explain that:

 “Solstices and equinoxes are a time of connection between the heavens and the earth, the personal and the divine, the inner and the outer, the material and the spiritual, and even a time when contact through mystical experiences is made more possible.”

 – The Path of the Spiritual Sun 3

 There are many ways to celebrate the equinox individually or with others via ceremonies or gatherings with friends, the creation of a sacred circle or a dedicated space to mark the equinox, etc. It is also possible to find and join celebrations organized by local traditional revival groups, or to visit an ancient sacred site aligned to the equinoxes.

 Below are some links for further information about the equinoxes and ways to celebrate them from a spiritual perspective:

 - A Guide to Celebrating the Solstices and Equinoxes

 - Spiritual Significance of the Solstice and Equinox

 - How to Practice the Religion of the Sun

 - A Guide to Creating a Sacred Site Aligned to the Sun